cosmos/sdk-tutorials/scavenge/tutorial/06-messages.md

 - `Scavenger` - Who is revealing the solution.
 - `SolutionHash` - The scrambled solution (hash).
-- `SolutionScavengerHash` - This is the hash of the combination of the solution and the person who solved it.
+- `SolutionScavengerHash` - That is the hashed combination of the solution and the person who solved it.

 This message also fulfils the `sdk.Msg` interface.